Did you know that in 2017 Scotland was voted the most beautiful country according to Rough Guides?

 - Stirling Castle – I spent half a day with my friends touring this stunning castle, which you can read about here.
 One of my favorite parts was walking along the castle’s wall and enjoying the views of Stirling and the Wallace Monument.
 The castle offers interactive games, models of the castle, costumes, informative exhibits, movies, and actors.

 - Isle of Arran – Since I’m passionate about Archaeology and Art History, I felt compelled to visit this Neolithic site.
 Before the standing stones, the site originally had wooden structures and was used for sacred rituals.
-On a rushed excursion via train and ferry, I visited the Machrie Moore Stone Circles with a best friend.
+On a rushed excursion via train and ferry, I visited the Machrie Moore Stone Circles.
 You can read about our crazy adventure in a previous post.

 - Loch Lomond (& the Trossachs National Park) – The first time I ever saw Loch Lomond was from a small Scottish village called Luss.
 The area around Loch Lomond promises various hiking trails, but you can also take a boat ride.
 Loch Lomond is not far from Glasgow and it’s easily accessible by ScotRail.